Introduction

 Getting Started

 Simply click the below button to be brought to our online application process.
-When prompted, please select ‘Validated & Accredited Courses’, then select ‘BSc (Hons) in Integrative Counselling & Psychotherapy’ option that best suit you and complete the form.
+When prompted, please select ‘Validated & Accredited Courses’, then select ‘BSc (Hons) in Integrative Counselling & Psychotherapy’ option that suit you best and complete the form.